Hushoffice

 HushFree.S office telephone booth with A-rated acoustics

-Beyond the neuroatypical; neuroinclusion can accommodate many historically excluded groups.
+In addition to supporting neurodiverse individuals, neuroinclusion can also empower many historically excluded groups.

-Read more: How to support highly sensitive people (HSPs) in your office.
+Find out more: How to support highly sensitive people (HSPs) in your office

-Why is it worth pursuing a diversity policy in the company?
+Why is a diversity policy a worthwhile investment for the organisation?

-A policy of diversity is proven to foster innovation!
-It can boost employee satisfaction and engagement by creating a positive and psychologically safe environment where people feel a sense of belonging and the drive to excel.
-Indeed, 96% of CEO’s call D&I a strategic priority.
+A policy that supports diversity is shown to enhance innovation!
+It can increase workers’ overall satisfaction and commitment by providing a positive and emotionally secure environment where individuals feel a sense of connection and are highly motivated to succeed.
+In fact, 96% of leaders consider diversity and inclusion (D&I) to be their top strategic goal.

 HushFree.L large meeting pod for up to 6 people